 Do you rely on a couple cups of coffee to start your day out right and keep you moving?
-If so, you are like me—and millions of other people out there.
-Whether we’re still heading to the office or we’ve abruptly become WFHers, daily doses of caffeine keep us alert, improve our concentration, boost our energy and simply make us feel good about having to roll out of bed and start the day.
+If so, you are like millions of other people out there.
+Whether we’re heading to the office or WFHers, daily doses of caffeine keep us alert, improve our concentration, boost our energy and simply make us feel good about having to roll out of bed and start the day.

-In this strange pandemic world, you may be drinking more caffeine than usual.
-It’s just too easy now to leave the computer for a hot second and make a quick cup of your favorite brew to get you through the next Zoom meeting.
+It’s just too easy to leave the computer for a hot second and make a quick cup of your favorite brew to get you through the next meeting.

 Actually, reaching for that favorite mug may do more than just offer us a jolt of intense flavor each day.
-According to Healthline, “Thanks to its high levels of antioxidants and beneficial nutrients, [coffee] also seems to be quite healthy.”
+Due to the high levels of antioxidants and nutrients, coffee is a healthy addition to your day.
 Studies show that coffee drinkers enjoy several health benefits like improving brain function, burning fat and even keeping serious diseases away.

 But hold the (coffee) press for just a second.